jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 I’ve dealt with teachers who weren’t motivated.
 I’ve dealt with teachers who weren’t competent.
 Lack of motivation is a bigger problem.

-You can fix incompetence if you're motivated.
-If you aren't motivated, you'll have no desire to fix your inadequecies.
+You can fix incompetence if you’re motivated.
+If you aren’t motivated, you’ll have no desire to fix your inadequecies.

 Aim to be the teacher that makes students like something they didn’t originally care about.
 If you can successfully generate a positive emotional response in this regard, then you’ve accomplished one of the most difficult things in teaching.